pyca/infra/README.md

 * Repoint the DNS so that when caddy comes up it can obtain a certificate
 * Run the ansible deployment script
 * Follow the instructions for adding credentials in `CREDENTIALS.md`
-* Set up the plugins (TODO: provision these automatically)
+* Set up the plugins (TODO: provision these automatically).
+A non-exhaustive list:
+  * AnsiColor
+  * Blue Ocean
+  * GitHub Authentication Plugin
+  * Pipeline
+  * Pipeline Utility Steps
+  * Simple Theme Plugin
+  * SSH Slaves Plugin
+  * Timestamper
 * Set up GitHub authentication plugin
   * Under configure global security you'll need to set up the client ID and client secret.
   * Set admin usernames (these are GitHub user names)
+* Set up simple theme plugin
+  * Under Configure System set the URL of theme CSS to https://cdn.rawgit.com/afonsof/jenkins-material-theme/gh-pages/dist/material-teal.css
 * Add non-docker-based nodes (e.g. macOS, FreeBSD, Windows)
   * TODO: more extensive documentation if it's not possible to automate this
 * Add docker hub credentials